Hide

 Primary health Awards

-The annual Central and Eastern Sydney PHN (CESPHN) Health Awards aims to recognise primary health care professionals and organisations that have provided exceptional service or an outstanding contribution to primary health care in the Central and Eastern region of Sydney during the previous financial year.
+The annual Central and Eastern Sydney Primary Health Network (CESPHN) Primary Health Awards recognise primary health care professionals and organisations that have provided exceptional service or an outstanding contribution to primary health care in the Central and Eastern region of Sydney during the previous financial year.

-The third annual Primary Health Awards will be held at Centennial Homestead in Sydney on 29 August 2024 at 6.30 pm.
+The fourth annual Primary Health Awards will be held at Aqua Luna in Drummoyne, Sydney in October 2025.
+Further information on nominations will be available soon.

 Award categories